DouweHorsthuis/Mixed-effect-models/Mixed-effect-models-explained.md

 3. Random factor; such as

-    -   ID or something that identifies the individual who’s data is used, since we know that the data of each individual is always going to be different from the next.
+    -   ID or something that identifies the individual who's data is used, since we know that the data of each individual is always going to be different from the next.

     -   Trial number

-## Loading and cleaning the data
+## Loading and cleaning the data {#loading-and-cleaning-the-data}

 ``` r
 #fill out these 3 variables that will be different depending on your data